jan-pfr/sem-group8/use-cases/Use-Case-5.md

 ### Trigger

-A request for the population of capital cities in the world, continent and region information is sent to User.
+A request for languages spoken in the world including the percentage of the world population information is sent to User.

 ## MAIN SUCCESS SCENARIO

-1. Organisation request population information of capital cities in the world, continent and region organised by largest to smallest.
+1. Organisation request languages spoken in the world including the percentage of the world population organised by the greatest to smallest.
-2. User searches population of capital cities in the world, continent and region.
+2. User searches for languages spoken in the world.
-3. User extracts current population of capital cities in the world, continent and region.
+3. User extracts current spoken languages in the world.
+4. User searches for current population percentage of the world.
+5. User sorts languages spoken from greatest to smallest and compares it with the population of the world.
-4. User provides report to organisation.
+6. User provides report to organisation.

 ## EXTENSIONS